registerguard/drone/README.md

 * Easy to change container width.
 * Namespaced.

-**Important:** This theme's sole purpose is to wrap 3rd party conent.
-If one needs to include additional styles, for additional "theme" styles, then one should include/organize/version those via other means.
+**Important:** This theme’s sole purpose is to wrap 3rd party conent.
+If one needs to include additional styles, for additional “theme” styles, then one should include/organize/version those via other means.

 ---